Sand Wiffleball Rulebook

 - Team pitches to themselves; 3 pitches for males, and 5 pitches to females.
 3 strikes is an out.

 - Bunting is not allowed.
+You must follow through with your swing.

 - No Walks.